rajeevacj/privateipv4generator/README.md

-# Private IPv4 Generator in Python
+# Private IPv4 Generator in Python 3

-This is a simple python script to generate private IP addresses.
+This is a simple python3 script to generate private IP addresses.

 :)
 -